-EQUAL OPPORTUNITY AND DIVERSITY COMPLAINT AND INVESTIGATION PROCEDURES
+EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

 The University has established the following guidelines and procedure to address complaints of discrimination, discriminatory harassment, retaliation, and sexual misconduct in violation of the University's Non-Discrimination, Equal Opportunity and Diversity Regulation and its Sexual Misconduct Regulation.
 The purpose of this procedure is to promptly and impartially address allegations of violations of these regulations in a reliable manner to ensure compliance with these regulations, federal, state and local law.
 Further, this Complaint and Investigation procedure enables the University to address circumstances that may conflict with its commitment to provide an inclusive and welcoming environment for all students, faculty, staff, visitors, vendors, and applicants or other individuals who interact in our University community all of whom are subject to both the Non-Discrimination, Equal Opportunity and Diversity and Sexual Misconduct regulations.